-During this week, my form solf MAGPAS wristbands, pens, badges and keyrings every day at morning break (except Thursday because we were coming back from the games field).
+During this week, my form sold MAGPAS wristbands, pens, badges and keyrings every day at morning break (except Thursday because we were coming back from the games field).

 On Tuesday we held an 'Orange Selfie Hunt' competition.
 The rules were as follows: to take several selfies of yourself and something orange you find around the school and put all these selfies on a Pic Collage.
 The winners were Tanvi S and Cleo H in Year 7.